 Strategy: Determine whether data entry requires users to spend too much time navigating from parent to child and back to parent objects/entities/tables.
-Consider creating a custom page that allows for inline record creation and editing when multiple levels are involved.
+Consider creating a custom page for inline record creation and editing when multiple levels are involved.

-Strategy: Determine whether a third party app will address the requirement sufficiently.
+Strategy: Determine whether a third-party app will address the requirement sufficiently.
 If necessary, develop the solution from the ground up using the CRM system’s development tools.
 Get a more complete solution and avoid an additional subscription cost.

-For this to happen, stakeholders need to themselves be convinced of the value of an ongoing CRM strategy compared to a series of tactics.
+For this to happen, stakeholders need to be convinced of the value of an ongoing CRM strategy compared to a series of tactics.